1925 Alabama Crimson Tide football team: Florida

 A large crowd was expected in Montgomery for the game against the Florida Gators.
 The return to the lineup of Tide center Gordon Holmes, injured against Georgia Tech, and the battle between backs Mack Brown and Edgar C. Jones brought intrigue.

 Mack Brown made two touchdowns; Red Barnes two, and Pooley Hubert one.
 Brown's first score came when he caught the ball on a pass from Hubert at the 15-yard line, dodged Jones and scored.
 A pass from Hubert to Brown in the end zone netted the second score.
 Florida's Scott returned the kickoff to Alabama's 20-yard line, nearly breaking the tackle there.
 Two Barnes interceptions set up his touchdowns, one a 16-yard run after catch and another an end run.
 Jones attempted a drop kick, which was short and returned by Brown for 35 yards.
 A drive and a pass to Barnes got Alabama to Florida's 3-yard line, and Hubert scored over center.
-The victory brought Alabama's all-time record against Florida to 2–2.

 The starting lineup was Winslett (left end), Perry (left tackle), Jones (left guard), Holmes (center), Buckler (right guard), Camp (right tackle), T. Brown (right end), Hubert (quarterback), M. Brown (left halfback), Barnes (right halfback), Caldwell (fullback).